replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 ### The Problem

 You can open the KOTS admin console your your node by navigating to https://$IP_ADDRESS:8800 in a browser.
-The password to your instance will be provided as part of the lab, or you can reset by SSHing the node and running
+The password to your instance will be provided as part of the lab, or you can reset by SSHing into the node and running

 ```shell
 kubectl kots reset-password -n default